 Ambassador: I’m a career foreign service officer; a career diplomat in the US foreign service.
 What that means is that I move and work internationally.
 I specialise in political work but not exclusively.
 I’ve served in many different places.

-Right before here, I worked for three years as the Director for the Department of State Operations Center.
+Right before here, I worked for three years as the Director of the Department of State Operations Center.
 It’s like the nerve and crisis response centre of the State Department, and I was always very busy.
 There were nights when I was woken up because there was always a crisis or something big going on.
-We had to deal with lots of high profile issues.
+We had to deal with lots of high-profile issues.

 VP: Since very few people get to experience what it’s like to be an ambassador, can you share what it’s like?
 What does your day look like?